 On February 10, 2021, Sun Country, Inc. (formerly known as MN Airlines, LLC), our wholly-owned subsidiary (the "Borrower"), entered into the Credit Agreement, which provides for a \$25.0 million Revolving Credit Facility and a \$90.0 million Delayed Draw Term Loan Facility, which we refer to collectively as the "Credit Facilities," and repaid in full all borrowings outstanding under the ABL Facility.
 The Revolving Credit Facility matures on the earlier of (i) February 10, 2026 and (ii) to the extent the sum of (x) the amount unused commitments under the Delayed Draw Term Loan Facility and (y) the amount of loans under the Delayed Draw Term Loan Facility exceeds \$25.0 million on such date, the date that is 180 days prior to February 10, 2026.
-The Delayed Draw Term Loan Facility matures on February 10, 2026.

-Borrowings under the Credit Facilities bear interest, at the Borrower's option, at either (a) the LIBO Rate determined by reference to the costs of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs ("Adjusted LIBOR") with a floor of 1.00%, or (b) a base rate determined by reference to the highest of (i) the federal funds rate plus 0.50% per annum, (ii) the prime rate published by The Wall Street Journal, (iii) one month Adjusted LIBOR plus 1.00% per annum and (iv) 2.00% ("ABR"), in each case, plus the applicable margin of (x) with respect to the Delayed Draw Term Loan Facility, 5.00% per annum for Adjusted LIBOR loans and 4.00% per annum for ABR loans and 4.00% per annum for ABR loans.
+Borrowings under the Credit Facilities bear interest, at the Borrower's option, at either (a) the LIBO Rate determined by reference to the costs of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs ("Adjusted LIBOR") with a floor of 1.00%, or (b) a base rate determined by reference to the highest of (i) the federal funds rate plus 0.50% per annum, (ii) the prime rate published by The Wall Street Journal, (iii) one month Adjusted LIBOR plus 1.00% per annum and (iv) 2.00% ("ABR"), in each case, plus the applicable margin of (x) with respect to the Delayed Draw Term Loan Facility, 5.00% per annum for Adjusted LIBOR loans and 4.00% per annum for ABR loans.

-In addition, the Borrower is required to pay a commitment fee to the lenders in respect of the unutilized commitments under the Revolving Credit Facility at a rate equal to 0.50% per annum and in respect of the unutilized commitments under the Delayed Draw Term Loan Facility, (w) prior to the date that is 12 months after the closing date, 0.00% per annum, (x) beginning on the date that is 12 months after the closing date and prior to the date that is 16 months after the closing date, 2.50% per annum, (y) beginning on the date that is 16 months after the closing date and prior to the date that is 19 months after the closing date, 3.75% per annum, and (z) beginning on the date that is 19 months after the closing date and thereafter, 5.00% per annum, as well as customary letter of credit fees and customary agency fees.
+In addition, the Borrower is required to pay a commitment fee to the lenders in respect of the unutilized commitments under the Revolving Credit Facility at a rate equal to 0.50% per annum and in respect of the unutilized commitments under the Delayed Draw Term Loan Facility, (w) prior to the date that is 12 months after the closing date, 0.00% per annum, (x) beginning on the date that is 12 months after the closing date and prior to the date that is 16 months after the closing date, 2.50% per annum, (y) beginning on the date that is 16 months after the closing date and prior to the date that is 19 months after the closing date, 3.75% per annum, and (z) beginning on the date that is 19 months after the closing date, 3.75% per annum, and (z) beginning on the date that is 19 months after the closing date.
 The obligations of the Borrower under the Credit Facilities are unconditionally guaranteed by SCA Acquisition, LLC on a limited-recourse basis.